ChemeketaCS/cs290Code/README.md

 extension for it.
 Install eslint globally with `npm install -g eslint` and then install the vscode extension: https://marketplace.visualstudio.com/items?itemName=dbaeumer.vscode-eslint).

+To use eslint in your own projects, add a copy of `.eslint.config.mjs` to the root directory of the project.

+OR...

-To setup eslint for js files you open outside this project, find your home directory with `cd ~`.
-In that folder, add a copy of `.eslintrc.json`.
+To setup eslint for js files anywhere, find your home directory with `cd ~`.
+In that folder, add a copy of `.eslint.config.mjs`.

 ## Acknowledgements